android/architecture-samples/README.md

-> [!CAUTION]"""
+> [!CAUTION]
-> This codelab is deprecated and it will be removed soon."""
+> This codelab is deprecated and it will be removed soon.

 # Android Architecture Samples